Kenosha school bus issues worry family of twins with hearing loss

 "I need to make sure that we see changes so that this doesn't happen to nobody else," said Bringman.

-First Student, the transportation company the school district contracts with, had "no comment" when FOX6 reached out for a statement.
+First Student, the transportation company the school district contracts with, had "no comment" when FOX6 reached out for a statement Tuesday.

 Advertisement